I386: Development

+First production

 80386 manufacturing in volume began in June 1986, along with the first plug-in device that allowed existing 80286-based computers to be upgraded to the 386, the Translator 386 by American Computer and Peripheral.
 The 80386 being sole sourced made the CPU very expensive, but it was very successful.
 Hill recalled representing the design team at a PC Magazine awards ceremony:

 But what really sunk in my brain was to look around the room, because all the awards that year were for the 386 boxes, software, boards, chips, peripheral chips.
 It was all 386.
 So here was a whole ballroom full of people, the elite in their various industries that were getting awards just because of the 386.
 So it really struck me how many jobs and how much businesses had been created from the 386.
 It became not only the king of Intel, but the king of many industries, not just the PC industry.

 Although the multiple segment models were rarely used their existence may have benefited Intel, because the complexity slowed other companies' ability to second source the CPU.
 Mainboards for 80386-based computer systems were cumbersome and expensive at first, but manufacturing was justified upon the 80386's mainstream adoption.
 The first personal computer to make use of the 80386 was the Deskpro 386, designed and manufactured by Compaq; this marked the first time a fundamental component in the IBM PC compatible de facto standard was updated by a company other than IBM.

 The first versions of the 386 have 275,000 transistors.
 The 20 MHz version operates at 4–5 MIPS.
 It also performs between 8,000 and 9,000 Dhrystones per second.
 The 25 MHz 386 version is capable of 7 MIPS.
 A 33 MHz 80386 was reportedly measured to operate at about 11.4 and 11.5 MIPS.
 At that same speed, it has the performance of 8 VAX MIPS.
 These processors run about 4.4 clocks per instruction.

+Successor

 After AMD and Chips and Technologies released 386-compatible CPUs, Intel in 1992 lowered the price of its 25-MHz 80486SX processor to less than that of the 33-MHz 80386.
 An industry analyst said that Intel wanted customers to move to the competition-free 486.
 The strategy was very successful; by 1993 many computer companies had discontinued 80386 products or planned to do so later that year.
 Customers who found that Windows 3.1 ran slowly with 386 were willing to pay $200–300 more for 486; Dell reported that 80486-based computers were 70% of sales.